CorvetteCole/GotoSleep/README.md

 ~~-Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)~~ **DONE** (not fully tested)

+-If notification minute is 1, say minute in notification vs minutes

 -Add credits for app icon, intro icons, open source libraries

 -Add separate content_main layout for devices with a low DPI so that the text background looks right